MTASZTAKI/ApertusVR/samples/virtualLearningFactory/README.txt

 	libcurl4
 	corefoundation

+Lastly: in the build settings of apeVLFTLauncher the Runpath Search Paths needs to be set to:
+	"@executable_path/../Frameworks/Release" for release
+	"@executable_path/../Frameworks/Release" for debug

 After this, you can either build and run apeVLFTlauncher itself, or if it cannot copy the dylibs from build/lib run ALL_BUILD first.